Priority draft pick: 2012 priority pick reform

-Players selected with start of first round priority picks
+Players selected with start of first round or first assistance priority picks

 Tanking

 There was annual speculation that poorly performing teams manipulated their results after they were eliminated from finals contention in order to ensure they remained below the eligibility criterion and received a priority pick under the 1993-2011 format; this was referred to as "tanking."

 There are a wide variety of behaviours which could be considered to be tanking.
 These include: